-After all, why is lentils considered equivalent to non-vegetarian food?The sages and saints who follow Vaishnav method do not eat even by mistake.Perhaps the high protein content of lentils is also a big reason for this.
+Why is red lentils considered equivalent to non-vegetarian food?The sages and saints who follow Vaishnav system do not eat it even by mistake.Perhaps the high protein content of red lentils is also a big reason for this.

-It sounds a bit strange that vegetarians do not eat lentils.
-But it is true that the saints and sages who follow Vaishnav system never eat lentils even by mistake.
-Masoor dal is believed to promote lethargy and negative emotions, just like non-vegetarian food, onion and garlic.
+It sounds a bit strange that vegetarians do not eat red lentils.
+But it is true that the sages and saints who follow Vaishnav system never eat red lentils even by mistake.
+Red lentils are believed to promote lethargy and negative emotions, just like non-vegetarian food, onion and garlic.
 Apart from this, there are many beliefs behind not considering it as vegetarian.
 What are those beliefs and the special things related to it, let us know…

 Read this also- Bhopal accident: Why did Arjun Singh leave Union Carbide chief Warren Anderson, questions arise even today